aklomp/shrinkpdf/README.md

 This produces a shrunken file named `out.pdf` in the current directory.

 Sorry, Windows users; this one is Linux only.
-Ghostscript does run under Windows, but I don't know much about Windows scripting.
-You could try typing all these parameters on the commandline by hand.
+A Windows adaptation of this script can be found [on this blog](http://dcm684.us/wp/2013/10/pdf-shrink/).
+It's a bit more user-friendly than my barebones version and also supports drag-and-drop.